aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/styleflag/_index.md

 ### getTopBorder() {#getTopBorder--}

+<b>@deprecated.</b> Please use the 'topBorder' property instead.
 Top border settings will be applied.

 ```javascript
 getTopBorder() : boolean;